-The shortlist for the most recent Quantum Shorts film festival was announced on 26 January!
-The shortlisted films will be screening at live and online events near you.
+The winners for the most recent Quantum Shorts film festival was announced on 5 March!
+The winning and shortlisted films will be screening at live and online events near you.
 Check the events listing below.
 Or watch the shortlisted films from the comfort of your home on our website.

 ONLINE - 12 February